This advice applies to England. Change country

 Business Gateway provides access to publicly-funded business support in Scotland.
 It gives free, impartial advice to people starting or growing their business, providing online support and information.
 It also runs a fully-funded programme of workshops and events.

 Nibusinessinfo.co.uk is a free business advice and support service for businesses in Northern Ireland.
 The "My New Business" section of their website provides information and learning resources for starting a business.

 Invest NI is an economic development agency.
 It offers a range of services to client companies, including financial assistance to eligible companies with a focus on export potential.

 Local enterprise agencies give free general advice and support to small businesses.
 Training courses are also available, which are often free.
-Details of local enterprise agencies are available from the National Federation of Enterprise Agencies - see below.
+Details of local enterprise agencies are available from the National Federation of Enterprise Agencies or in Northern Ireland from Enterprise Northern Ireland - see below.